In this section

 Copies of almost all pesticide labels can be found on the following sites.
 In addition, these companies offer searchable databases of products and which pests and crops are on their labels.
 These web resources allow thorough research on pesticide products prior to making recommendations or treatment decisions.

-For general information on potato insect pests, see the following websites:
+For general information on potato insect pests, see the following:

 Special Note about Resistance Management

 At least three of the important pests of potato are known worldwide for developing resistance to insecticides.
 Of particular concern are green peach aphid (Myzus persicae), Colorado potato beetle (Leptinotarsa decemlineata), and potato tuberworm (Phthorimaea operculella).
-To prevent development of populations of these pests resistant to insecticides, it is very important that growers do not rely on products with a single mode of action.
+To prevent further development of insecticide-resistant pest populations, it is very important that growers do not rely on products with a single mode of action.
 Of particular concern is the class of insecticides known as neonicotinoids (Group 4A in Tables 1-2 of this section).
-These are highly effective insecticides that in potatoes can control many pests season-long.
-Resistance to this class of chemistry has developed in Colorado potato beetle in other parts of the U.S., and care must be taken to avoid that development in the PNW.
-If used at planting or as a seed treatment, neonicotinoid products should not be used as a foliar treatment.
-Avoid treating large contiguous areas with any single class of chemistry.
-For much more detail on this matter, see http://www.nwpotatoresearch.com/IPM-Home.cfm
+These are highly effective insecticides that can control many pests of potato all season long.
+However, resistance to this class of chemicals has developed in Colorado potato beetle in other parts of the U.S., and care must be taken to avoid the development of resistance in the PNW.
+If used at planting or as a seed treatment, neonicotinoid products should not be used again as a foliar treatment.
+Always avoid treating large contiguous areas with any single class of chemistry.